rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 ssh-copy-id root@10.56.233.189
 ```

 For our user, however, you need the entire `.ssh/` directory copied to our container.
-The reason is that you will keep everything the same for this user so that our access to GitHub over SSH is the same.
+You will keep everything the same for this user so that our access to GitHub over SSH is the same.

 To copy everything over to our container, you just need to do this as your user, **not** sudo: